poojithagorantla/poojithagorantla/README.md

 <h2>About me </h2>

 I got my Master's of Computer Science from University of North Texas.<br>
-I Worked in Deloitte as a Quality Analyst.<br>
+I Worked in Deloitte as an Quality Analyst.<br>
 I worked in Amazon as VCS.

 </div>